THA-chain/tha/README.md

 # THA Core and Scripts Setup Guide

-This guide will help you set up THA Core and the associated scripts for monitoring and automating transactions.
+This guide will help you set up THA Core and the associated scripts for monitoring and automating transactions to start the mining process.

 ## Step 1: Install Dependencies